Atlanta DUI Lawyer - Atlanta DUI Attorney

 When our clients submit to a breath test, there are many potential challenges in their cases that are unavailable in refusal situations.
 For example, the officer is supposed to observe the driver for 20 minutes continuously prior to testing.
 The machine must be calibrated and inspected quarterly.
 Two samples must be given, and both samples must be within perimeters. (meaning within .02 of each other).
 The printout of your Intoxilyzer 5000 test will provide the deals of the testing in your case.

 Once you take the State's test, you have the right to ask for an independent test by a provider of your choosing (within reason) and at your expense.
 If the officer fails to accommodate your request for an independent test reasonably, you can have the results of the state-administered test suppressed from the trial in your case.
 You have to pay for your independent test, but the officer must accommodate you in a reasonable manner, For example, an officer must take you to an ATM to get money to pay for the test.
 The officer cannot select the medical provider or hospital, but your selection must also be reasonable insofar as time commitment and location.

 Refusals and the consequences of refusing the State's test:

 Refusal can potentially result in the worst of all DUI outcomes.
 It's counter-intuitive because many people tell me they refused to avoid providing evidence against themselves.
-People certainly have a 5th Amendment right against self-incrimination and a 4th Amendment right against unreasonable search and seizure.
+People certainly have the 5th Amendment right against self-incrimination and a 4th Amendment right against unreasonable search and seizure.

 However, those criminal rights have little bearing on a person's driver's license.
 Driving is a privilege and not a right, and, as a result, can be taken away without proof beyond a reasonable doubt.
 You have the right to due process of law and a hearing.
 However, the standard of proof at ALS hearings in the civil preponderance of evidence standard.
 As a result, you license can be taken before your proven guilty beyond a reasonable doubt.